SAP/kafka-connect-sap/examples/persons4ds/README.md

 The above result shows that Kafka Connect using Kafka 2.4.1 is running and there is no connector deployed.

+##### Step 4: Installing HANA connectors

-We prepare for the connector json files using the json files `connect-hana-source-1.json` and `connect-hana-sink-1.json` which are the json representation of the property files created for example `persons1` but make sure the following converter properties are set to use the Avro messages with Apicurio schema registry at docker container address `registry:8080`.
+We prepare for the connector json files using the json files `connect-hana-source-4.json` and `connect-hana-sink-4.json` which are similar to the files created for example `persons1ds` but include the following converter properties to use Apicurio schema registry at docker container address `registry:8080`.

 ```
 {